AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 <pre><code>ffmpeg -i input.mp4 output.gif
 </code></pre>

 In this case we would be converting an mp4 file into a gif file.
-Notice the statement preceding the input file '-i', this is how an option is specified FFmpeg (I also often call them flags).
+Notice the statement preceding the input file '-i', this is how an option is specified FFmpeg (also often called flags).
 Here we're telling FFmpeg that what follows is the input file.
-There are many such options in ffmpeg, each of which has it's own purpose.
+There are many such options in ffmpeg, each of which have their own purpose.

 Aside videos and gifs, FFmpeg also allows you to convert audio files!
 I often record my guitar with my samsung phone.
 It's recording app stores these files in the m4a format, which isn't supported by sound editing applications and DAWs like Ableton Live.
 A much more sensible format would be MP3 or WAV: